tob-asco/seeds/tags.md

    - :abacus: minimal excercises to improve it
    - :abacus: lifestyle suggestions
    - :abacus: ideas to remind
+16. `hygiene`
+   - :cool: people have gotten used to desinfecting their hands
+   - :cool: some are obsessed with hygiene
+   - :abacus: new chemicals
+   - :abacus: new ways to distribute it

 ## `NEER - Engineering`